mathiasertl/django-ca/docs/source/changelog/TBR_2.1.0.rst

 Please also see the :doc:`deprecation timeline </deprecation>` for previous deprecation notices.

 * This will be the last release to support ``django~=5.0.0``, ``cryptography~=43.0`` and ``pydantic~=2.9.0``.
+* This will be the last release to support Ubuntu 20.04 and Alpine 3.18.
 * Support for Python 3.9 and ``django~=4.2.0`` will be dropped in ``django-ca==2.3.0``.